stuebersystems/doc.sherlock.en/README.md

 1. Start the command prompt and change to the directory `c:\docs\sherlock`.

 2. Enter the command `mkdocs build`.
-CONFIRE SHERLOCK Dokumentation will be regenerated.
+CONFIRE SHERLOCK documentation will be regenerated.

 3. To display the result, enter the command `mkdocs serve` and open the URL `http://127.0.0.1:8000` in your Web browser.